Construction Accounting 101: Principles and Best Practices

 To have an accurate picture of your business finances, you need to track Accounts Receivable (invoices you have sent to clients but haven’t received payment for yet) and Accounts Payable (bills you have received from vendors but haven’t paid yet).

-You can issue invoices from Buildern or from your accounting software.
-In both cases, the invoices will be automatically synced, so that you have a complete overview of your receivables anytime.
-Similarly, you can track bills in both tools. - Have Adjusting Journal Entries
+You can issue invoices from Buildern or your accounting software.
+In both cases, the system automatically syncs the invoices, giving a complete overview of your receivables at all times.
+Similarly, you can track bills in both tools

 Adjusting journal entries are entries made at the end of the accounting period to correct errors or omissions in the original journal entries.
 Simply put, adjusting entries are used to bring the books up-to-date so that the financial statements accurately reflect the current state of affairs.

-The balance sheet shows your company’s assets, liabilities and equity at a specific point in time.
+The balance sheet shows your company’s assets, liabilities, and equity at a specific point in time.
 It’s a snapshot of your company’s financial health.

 Your accounting software can generate these financial statements for you with a single click.
-You can get a summary of all your previously recorded data or generate a report for a specific period of time – all without manual entry or calculation.
+You can get a summary of all your previously recorded data or generate a report for a specific period – all without manual entry or calculation.

 Construction Taxes in The USA